Would you prefer Guaro or a Chiliguaro?

 Enjoy your drinks, whichever you pick.
 If you’re interested in other liquor than a cuatro plumas, check this blog about buying liquor in Costa Rica.

-If you’d like to learn more about the Costa Rican culture and how to prevent culture shock, read more blogs about this topic.
+In conclusion, would you like to learn more about the Costa Rican culture and how to prevent culture shock?
+Then, read more blogs about this topic.
 Contact us for any real estate requirements you have.

 If you like this blog, subscribe to my newsletter by clicking the banner below.

 I DO want to remind our readers that we appreciate any referrals you can send us.
 Also, when talking about your home in Costa Rica, please remember the GoDutch Realty agents.
 We appreciate it.